 7:00 pm: Dine Downtown

 Bloomington has a growing and insanely diverse culinary scene.
 Ask a local for a recommendation and they will probably suggest you try FARMbloomington.
 The popular eatery is known for its seasonal, American-style dishes, which are inspired by local & global flavors and are sustainably-sourced from local farmers.
 Craving something other than American cuisine?
-Try Grazie Italiano, an upscale-yet-casual, authentic Italian restaurant.
-It's been voted Bloomington's best Italian restaurant for 14 years in a row, so you just know the food is molto bene.
-Speaking of international cuisine, check out 4th Street for more than a dozen ethnic restaurants — Anatolia is a local favorite that serves incredible traditional Turkish fare.
+Check out 4th Street for more than a dozen ethnic restaurants — Anatolia is a local favorite that serves incredible traditional Turkish fare.

 9:00 pm: See a Show